+Why is employee engagement important?
 Research shows time and time again that companies with engaged employees are the clear winners.
 Along with promoting retention and fostering customer loyalty, high engagement levels also boosts profits.
-A survey by Willis Towers Watson revealed that companies with high employee engagement have three times higher profit than those with low employee engagement.
+A survey by Willis Towers Watson revealed that companies with high employee engagement have three times higher profits than those with low employee engagement.
 Quite simply, engaged employees build better, stronger, more resilient businesses.

 The employee engagement app